QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-01-09-mapping_audio.md

 ## Introduction
 Ready or Not uses a combination of FMOD and an in-house built audio solver called the [Quantum Sound Manager (QSM)](https://www.youtube.com/watch?v=ATLRmTDEfG8){:target="_blank"}.
 QSM is a method to help with reverb and audio occlusion from around the map and takes into consideration room sizes, door states and even whether or not glass is broken and adjust volumes accordingly.

 This documentation will explain the requirements to get QSM working within your map and how to integrate it with FMOD ambience and events.

-If you want documentation on how to set up dynamic music for levels, the below documentation is pre-requisite knowledge.
-Once understood you can check out: [Setting up Music Events for Levels](){:target="_blank"}.
+Once understanding QSM, you will be able to implement music within your map and control timelines, events and queues that make Official Levels so dynamic.

 ## Required Download & Example Map
 The below link has updated files that are required for QSM to function correctly, as well as a number of QoL Blueprints to help you test and debug.
 These were made by RareKiwi so give him some love.